DavidRaab/Sq/README.md

 I really liked F# and will continue using it to make a game in the future.

-Still i am loving and using Perl nearly 20 years.
+Still I am loving and using Perl nearly 20 years.
 Working on a Linux machine with Perl.
 You can do a lot of stuff like automation or other file/text processing that are just easier compared to other languages.